hypo69/hypo/docs/gemini/set 0/ru/explainer/src/webdriver/crawlee_python/crawlee_python.md

 **Classes:**

-- `CrawleePython`: This class orchestrates the web scraping process.
+- `CrawleePython`: This class orcheStartes the web scraping process.
     - `__init__`: Initializes the `CrawleePython` object with parameters like `max_requests`, `headless` (whether to run the browser in headless mode), and `browser_type`.
 These will likely influence the `PlaywrightCrawler` setup.
     - `setup_crawler`: Sets up the `PlaywrightCrawler` instance.
 This is crucial for initializing the browser and creating the crawling context.
     - `run_crawler`: Executes the crawl using the initial URL list.
     - `export_data`: Saves the extracted data to a JSON file.
     - `get_data`: Retrieves the extracted data.
-    - `run`: This is the main method that orchestrates the crawl, data extraction, and saving.
+    - `run`: This is the main method that orcheStartes the crawl, data extraction, and saving.
 It sequentially calls other methods to accomplish the task.

 **Functions:**